We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Using a cold compress on your anus can help reduce hemorrhoid swelling.
 Pain relievers, such as acetaminophen, ibuprofen, or aspirin can also alleviate the pain or discomfort.

 If home treatments aren’t helping with your hemorrhoids, your doctor might recommend getting a rubber band ligation.
 This procedure involves the doctor cutting off circulation to the hemorrhoid by placing a rubber band around it.

 This causes loss of circulation to the hemorrhoid, forcing it to shrink.
 This procedure should only be performed by a medical professional.
 Don’t try this by yourself.

 If rubber band ligation isn’t an option in your case, your doctor may perform injection therapy, or sclerotherapy.
 In this procedure, your doctor injects a chemical into the blood vessel directly.
 This causes the hemorrhoid to reduce in size.

 To prevent or avoid worsening hemorrhoids, avoid straining during a bowel movement.
 Also, try to increase your water intake.
 Drinking enough water can keep your stool from hardening.

 Use the restroom as soon as you feel a bowel movement coming on to prevent hemorrhoids from developing.
-Exercise regularly to prevent becoming constipated, and don’t sit for long periods, especially on hard surfaces like concrete or tile.
+Exercise regularly to prevent becoming constipated, and avoid sitting for long periods, especially on hard surfaces like concrete or tile.